 Do you have an Enlarged Prostate?

-Florida Urology specializes in treating BPH, which causes an enlarged prostate.
-As the prostate glands grow, the urethra, which allows urine to exit your bladder, may become pinched from the additional pressure placed on your urethra.
+Florida Urology specializes in treating BPH, or benign prostatic hyperplasia, which causes an enlarged prostate.
+BPH is the most common urological condition men face and the leading reason that men visit a urologist.
+As the prostate gland grows, the urethra, which allows urine to exit your bladder, may become pinched from the additional pressure placed on your urethra.
 BPH can make a normal function, like the need and ability to urinate, complicated.
+BPH is a very common condition that affects:

 What are the Symptoms of an Enlarged Prostate?